Welcome to today's edition of the Rush 24-7 podcast.

 It's not how it plays out.

-They haven't updated, folks.
+They have it updated, folks.

-Conservatism's version 25.a, we got a new beta version about to come out.
+We're still looking here at liberalism version one, conservatism's version 25.A, we got a new beta version about to come out.

-They're still at liberalism V1.
+They're still at liberalism v1.

 There have been no updates, no upgrades, no modifications whatsoever.